CodingAvenue/codestop-course-db-in-php/content/INTRODUCTION.md

 ## Database Management in PHP

-Database management in PHP lets you build PHP programs that define, construct, and manipulate a database with PostgreSQL.
-This course covers the basics of performing PostgreSQL programming in PHP.
-It requires `PG PHP SQL extension` for PHP and PostgreSQL to communicate.
+Database Management in PHP lets you build PHP programs that define, construct, and manipulate a database with PostgreSQL.
+This course uses PHP Data Objects (PDO) that define a consistent interface for accessing relational databases in PHP.
+It covers the basics of performing PostgreSQL programming in PHP.

 This course is designed for: